EktaMehra/tic-tac-toe/README.md

 ## Features
 ### Existing Features:
 1. Player vs Bot: The player plays against a basic bot that randomly selects available moves.
+2. Player Move: Players can now choose whether to play as X or O before the game begins.The game will prompt the player to select their symbol, and the computer will automatically be assigned the other symbol.
+Players input a number between 1 and 9 to make their move, representing positions on the 3x3 grid.
+The game will validate the move to ensure the chosen position is empty.
+Invalid moves will prompt the player to enter a valid number.
-2. Symbol Selection: The player can pick if they want to play as "X" or "O".
+3. Symbol Selection: The player can pick if they want to play as "X" or "O".
 ![tictactoe start](assets/tictactoe%20game0.PNG)
-3. Winner and Draw Detection: The game checks for both winning and draw conditions after every move.
+4. Winner and Draw Detection: The game checks for both winning and draw conditions after every move.
-4. Replay Option: After the game ends, the player can choose to play again or exit.
+5. Replay Option: After the game ends, the player can choose to play again or exit.
-5. Colorama: Added this feature to make the board more attractive and accessible
+6. Colorama: Added this feature to make the board more attractive and accessible
 ![tictactoe color theme](assets/tictactoe%20game1.PNG)

 ### Future Features: